+[Summary] For Question 10, 11, 12, due to the low number of responding companies, Rapporteur thinks it is difficult to draw any conclusion and suggests to revisit those questions if we would agree to support both SL-specific drx-HARQ-RTT-Timer and SL-specific drx-RetransmissionTimer, when sl-PUCCH-Config is not configured.

 Question 11: If the answers to Question 8 and question 9 are yes, when both sl-PUCCH-Config and sl-PSFCH-Config are not configured, which of the following option is preferred to start the SL-specific drx-HARQ-RTT-Timer?